wireapp/wire-docs/src/understand/single-sign-on/main.rst

    SSO

-       Single sign-on (:term:`SSO`) is an authentication scheme that allows a user to log in with a single ID and password to any of several related, yet independent, software systems.
+       Single sign-on (:term:`SSO`) is an authentication scheme that allows a user to log in with a single ID and password to any of several organizationally related, yet independent, software systems.

        True single sign-on allows the user to log in once and access services without re-entering authentication factors.